awesomemotive/google-analytics-for-wordpress/readme.txt

 == Changelog ==
 = 7.0.4: March 7, 2018 =
-- Note: We're planning on being a more actively developed plugin this year, as we built out and add more reporting and tracking features for our Lite plugin.
-MonsterInsights offers the ability to automatically update for minor versions (bugfix releases) and all versions (bugfix and feature releases) automatically via a setting in our Settings panel.
-We recommend using this option for most users (it uses the same system as WordPress core).
 - New: We've added links to the pages listed in the top pages part of the Overview report to make it easier to see which page each title belongs to.
 - New: We've added the UA code to the account selector to make it easier to determine which property to use.
+- New: Better compatibility with IE11.
+- New: The links to view more reporting data now default to the currently selected daterange when you go to analytics.google.com
 - Bugfix: We've corrected some missing closing li tags on the overview report.
 - Bugfix: We fixed an issue where get_current_screen might be undefined on some pages.
-- Bugfix: We fixed an issue where some unproperly set up servers might resolve symlinks that are not supposed to be resolved, leading to issues with loading asset files MonsterInsights uses.
+- Bugfix: We fixed an issue where some improperly configured servers might resolve symlinks that are not supposed to be resolved, leading to issues with loading asset files MonsterInsights uses.

 = 7.0.3: February 28, 2018 =
 - New: We added support for tracking download files that have a cache busting variable on the URL.